Venture-backed IPOs and M&A activity decline in value

 The bulk of the merger-and-acquisitions activity was in the information technology sector, which saw some outsized deals in the year-earlier quarter.
 They included VMWare's $1.26 billion purchase last year of network virtualization company Nicira Networks, Microsoft Corp's $1.2 billion acquisition of business software company Yammer, and Facebook Inc's $1 billion purchase of photo-sharing service Instagram.

-Global security network company FireEye (FEYE.O) held the largest IPO of the recent quarter, raising $349 million on September 19.
-The largest M&A transaction was healthcare company Johnson & Johnson's (JNJ.N) $650 million purchase of Aragon Pharmaceuticals, a developer of anti-endocrine therapies.
+Global security network company FireEye held the largest IPO of the recent quarter, raising $349 million on Sept.
+19. The largest M&A transaction was healthcare company Johnson & Johnson's $650 million purchase of Aragon Pharmaceuticals, a developer of anti-endocrine therapies.